 Chimpanzee tracking in Kibale national park:

 Chimpanzees and bonobos (pygmy chimps) are the closest relatives to humans.
 They are very intelligent primates and will leave an onlooker stunned by their social antics.
-Chimps have the ability to use tools like sticks and stones to gather food or fight off intruders.
+Chimps can use tools like sticks and stones to gather food or fight off intruders.
 Uganda is the best country to spot chimps in the world.
-Chimpanzee tracking in Kibale forest is one of the most popular primate activities in Uganda – second only to gorilla trekking.
-Like gorilla trekking, chimpanzee trekking in Uganda involves hiking deep inside a tropical rain forests in search of the chimps.
+Chimpanzee tracking in the Kibale forest is one of the most popular primate activities in Uganda – second only to gorilla trekking.
+Like gorilla trekking, chimpanzee trekking in Uganda involves hiking deep inside a tropical rainforest in search of the chimps.
 Once you are with them, you have only one hour to observe them.
 Kibale National Park offers the highest concentration of primates in East Africa hence offering the best chance to spot them.

 Visit Uganda Golden Monkey Trekking in Mgahinga national park:

 Monkeys are very common in Uganda and can be found in almost every forest.
 However, the golden monkey is very special and interesting for several reasons.
 One is that they are very rare and can only be found in specific forests of Uganda, Rwanda and the Democratic Republic of Congo.
 Because of their declining numbers, golden monkeys are listed as endangered by the IUCN.
 Golden monkeys have gold coats that make them look very cute.
 They feed on mostly bamboo leaves but will forage in human gardens if they can.
 Their only true enemies are a man and the golden eagle.
 Golden monkey permits cost $100 and the activity is often included as part of other wildlife activities like gorilla trekking.